-Any LSE with transmission rights under an ETA in effect on November 19, 1999, listed on Table 1A of Attachment L of the OATT (as it may be amended), but which have not yet expired, shall have a right to obtain HFPTCCs with the same Point of Injection and Point of Withdrawal as that ETA at its expiration.
+Any LSE with transmission rights under an ETA in effect on November 19, 1999, listed on Table 1A of Attachment L of the OATT (as it may be amended), but which have not yet expired, shall have a right to obtain HFPTCCs with the same Point of Injection and Point of Withdrawal as that ETA at its expiration/termination.

-As noted in Attachment D ("Current Auction Timelines"), approximately 6-six months prior to the start of the Capability Period in which the ETA expires the NYISO will provide, via email, a HFPTCC Conversion Offer Letter to qualifying LSEs with Existing Transmission Agreements that are due to expire during that Capability Period.
-This Letter will include all of the appropriate documentation for the LSE to respond.
-Samples of Conversion Offer Letters are included in Attachment L of this Manual.
-When the term "Applicable Capability Period" is used in these procedures it means the Capability Period in which the ETA expires.
+Except as may be otherwise provided for in Attachment M or Attachment K of the OATT, as specified in Attachment D of this Manual, approximately six months prior to the start of the Capability Period in which the ETA expires/terminates, the NYISO will provide, via email, a HFPTCC conversion offer letter to qualifying LSEs with ETAs that are due to expire/terminate during that Capability Period.
+This letter will include all of the appropriate documentation for the LSE to respond.
+Samples of conversion offer letters are included in Attachment L of this Manual.

-To exercise the conversion right, the LSE must use the conversion offer letter to notify the ISO, and the Transmission Owner that was (or is) a party to the ETA, in writing, of its decision to obtain HFPTCCs.
-The LSE must provide this notice prior to a deadline that is established by the ISO and noted in Attachment D ("Current Auction Timelines"), and provide a copy to the Transmission Owner regarding the decision.
+To exercise the conversion right, the LSE must use the conversion offer letter to notify the NYISO, and the Transmission Owner that was (or is) a party to the ETA, in writing, of its decision to obtain HFPTCCs.

+The LSE must provide this notice prior to a deadline that is set forth in Attachment D of this Manual, and provide a copy to the Transmission Owner regarding the decision.